sanch1tt/megabot/README.md

-Here's the revised README tailored specifically for Docker-only deployment:

----

-# Mega.nz Downloader Discord Bot
+# Mega Downloader Discord Bot

 This Discord bot allows you to download files or folders from mega.nz using [**Mega SDK**](https://github.com/meganz/sdk).
 It supports single-file downloads and lets users select specific files from folder links for batch downloads.
 The bot is designed exclusively for Docker deployment, ensuring a consistent and easy setup.